-Home Construction Terms: M thru Q
+Home Construction Terminology: M thru Q

 MDF (Medium Density Fiberboard): A manufactured wood product made of fine saw dust and resin.
 Used for shelving cleats and stairway treads.